Invariance of Quantum Rings under Ordinary Flops I: Quantum corrections and reduction to local models: Introduction

 \subsection{Acknowledgements}

-Y.-P.~L.~is partially supported by the NSF; H.-W.~L.~is partially supported by the NSC; C.-L.~W.~is partially supported by the NSC and the Ministry of Education.
+Y.-P.~Lee is partially supported by the NSF; H.-W.~Lin is partially supported by the MOST; C.-L.~Wang is partially supported by the MOST and the MOE.
 We are particularly grateful to Taida Institute of Mathematical Sciences (TIMS) for its steady support which makes this long-term collaborative project possible.
+Finally, we would like to thank the anonymous referee for pointing out several typographical errors in an earlier version of the paper.